All Episodes

 You know, a few people straggling around, walking around.

-Rafa's exactly the same, and they're doing it to Hanunis and the whole of the Red Zone now.
+And they're doing it to Hanunis and the whole of the red zone now.

-One of my one of the scrub nurses I used to work with at Nassau Hospital two weeks ago took two days off and went back to his tent.
+One of the scrub nurses I used to work with at Nassau Hospital two weeks ago took two days off and went back to his tent.

-And he said, I'm going to my tent in Al-Muassi for a bit of chill time with my family, were his words.
+And he said, I'm going to my tent in Al-Muwasi for a bit of chill time with my family, were his words.

 And he was killed the next morning with all his children by a bomb that bombed his tent in the so-called safe area.

-I mean just finally I mean mean two Israeli human rights organizations, one of Bethlehem has just they've just added to the chorus saying this is genocide.
+I mean, just finally, I mean, two Israeli human rights organizations, one of Bethlehem, has just, they just added to the chorus of saying this is genocide.

-The consensus of genocide and Holocaust scholars, including Israel itself, say this is genocide, as everyone from Amnesty International as well as Médecins Sans Frontières.
+The consensus of genocide and Holocaust scholars, including in Israel itself, say this is genocide, as everyone from Amnesty International as well to Med Saint Saint-Frontier.

-Well, I think they're either being profoundly dishonest or deliberately lying.
+Well, I think they're either being profoundly disingenuous or deliberately lying.

-I mean, there is there can be no doubt there's a genocide.
+I mean, there can be no doubt there's a genocide.

 I think enough people have called it out.